Go directly to product information

 • 1,8-cineole, eucalyptol, the refreshing taste of mint (and eucalyptus oil)

-• δ-cadinene, as thyme, and
+• δ-cadinene, like thyme, and

 • germacrene D, spicy and woody.